VahidAz/Kinect-Denoising-and-Segmentation-Evaluation/README.md

 # Kinect denoising and segmentation evaluation

-ROS(catkin) package for denoising Kinect-1 depth frame, applying segmentation and evaluting the segmentation result.
+ROS(catkin) package for denoising(Spatial and Temporal) Kinect-1 depth frame, applying segmentation and evaluting the segmentation result.